 Most LED TVs produced today use the edge-lit LED backlighting design to illuminate the display panel.
 The KU6300, however, uses direct-lit LED backlighting for panel illumination.
 This technique places zones of LEDs directly behind the TV’s screen.
 The advantages of this lighting scheme vs. edge-lit are more uniform screen lighting and a brighter picture image.
 It can also improve contrast and black level performance.

 Note: Direct-lit LED designs are different from full-array LED backlighting with local dimming; the full-array design offers more LED zones and control of the light output of the LEDs.
 This provides much better contrast and black-level performance.

 The screen contains a semi-gloss finish.

 The Smart Touch Remote control’s compact design contains a minimal button array and makes for simplified use while operating the TV.
-The remote as a voice control function which allows you to control certain TV functions.
+The remote has a voice control function that allows you to control certain TV functions.
 Furthermore, the remote uses Bluetooth technology to communicate with the TV.
 This means the remote will have to be initially paired with the TV before it can be used.